mobinaghashahi/Linear-regression/README.md

 # Linear-regression
-This is my first experience in machine learning, specifically in finding the w value using the Normal.
+This is my first experience in machine learning, specifically in finding the W value using the Normal.